 This field indicates center frequency of the SS block of the neighbour cells, where the frequency corresponds to a GSCN value as specified in TS 38.101-1 [15] or TS 38.101-5 [75].
+For a neighbouring carrier frequency when dl-CarrierFreq-r18 is included, the network sets the corresponding value of dl-CarrierFreq (without suffix) to 250, and the UE applies dl-CarrierFreq-r18 instead of dl-CarrierFreq (without suffix).